 It was about a man (John Forsythe) from Midwest US, in Ohio, who lost his wife, and decided to move his children to Rome to be a teacher.

-I remember seeing the Colisseum and the cars in the intro.
+I remember seeing the Colisseum and the now ancient cars in the intro.
 I was mesmerized at 5 years old.
 It was nothing I’d ever seen before, but I knew it was something I would see.
 It would be great to watch that entire series again.

 This is one of my all-time favorite books and movies, as I nearly bought a place on the Tuscan/Umbrian border.
 I truly loved the book, and the movie was even more amazing.
 And sadly, I can repeat most of the movie lines.